 Traveling with little ones is kind of daunting at first.
 But I promise once you get the hang of it you will want to go everywhere on your bucket list!
 A huge question in traveling with babies or toddlers is about the car seat.
 What’s the best car seat to travel with on a plane, in particular.
-As we’re getting ready to travel by air again soon, I thought I’d share what worked well for us with our first child (in the before times).
+And do you always bring it on the plane or check it to your final destination?
+As we’re getting ready to travel by air again soon, I thought I’d share what worked well for us with our first child.
+If you’re looking for tips and tricks on what to do about the car seat when traveling, read on!

 Flying with a toddler who needs a convertible seat, you have the option of having them in the seat during airplane travel or just bringing it and checking it at the desk.
 I’ve heard of some parents who will always use the car seat as a travel seat vs. letting a child sit in the airplane seat without a car seat.
-I’m not sure if we’ll go that route, but it’s nice to know it’s an option!
+We haven’t done that yet, but it’s nice to know it’s an option!
+(For some small children it’s probably the best option to keep them comfortable in a seat they’re used to.)
+Our choice out of the lightest seats is this one, which we found to be one of the best options out there.

-For a long flight, the car seat works well for young children because they’re kind of stuck.
-My kids ride in their car seats for trips around New England, so they’re fine on a plane buckled in.
-I find that a regular airplane seat belt is too different compared to their regular car seat.
-(Also a bonus: Their car seats have cup holders, which airplane seats obviously don’t have.)
+For a long flight, it works well for young children because they’re kind of stuck.
+I find that a regular airplane seat belt is really different compared to their regular car seat.
+There is a highly recommended plane-specific child restraint system that puts a child in a five-point harness with shoulder straps vs. just the lap buckle.
+We haven’t tried it yet, but it has some great reviews!
+(Another bonus of using your regular all in-one car seat: Our everyday car seats have cup holders, which airplane seats obviously don’t have.)
 Also if you get unexpected turbulence, it’s nice to know that they’re safely buckled in vs. just in a lap belt.
+If you’ve never brought your seat for a car on a flight but want to, you can always ask the flight attendant for assistance getting it set up!

 When we were looking for the best travel car seats, I wanted something safe enough to use in Grandma’s car.
 It’s not our everyday car seat, because it doesn’t have side impact protection, but it’s fine for sporadic use.

 The FAA (federal aviation administration) approves car seats for use on airplanes, but you obviously also want something safe in motor vehicles!
 But for us, for air travel, we wanted a lightweight car seat that would be easy to carry through the airport.
-The best option we found was the Cosco Scenera Next (currently $59 at Walmart), which is an affordable rear-facing car seat.
-It can also be used for a forward-facing car seat: It’s convertible).
+The best option we found for an FAA-approved seat was the Cosco Scenera Next (currently $59 at Walmart), which is an affordable rear-facing seat for a car.
+It can also be used for forward-facing kids: It’s convertible).
 It’s super light weight and approved for airplane use.

 Pros of the travel car seat

-- Light weight (weighs just 10 lbs) which makes this a very portable car seat
+- Light weight (weighs just 10 lbs) which makes this very portable

 - FAA approved